 Quick Answer

 Dividends are declared by the board of directors, never guaranteed, and you must buy before the ex-dividend date to receive one.
 Qualified dividends get capital-gains rates; stock dividends are untaxed until sold.
 Cumulative voting helps minority shareholders.
-Restricted and control securities face holding periods, volume limits, and filings.
+Restricted securities always carry a holding period; affiliates face volume limits and filings even on control stock bought in the open market.

-The whole unit on one sheet: dividends, stock splits, voting methods, restricted-stock resale, and employee stock options the exam loves to test.
+The whole unit on one sheet: dividends, voting methods, restricted-stock resale, and employee stock options.

 - Only the board of directors declares dividends.
 Shareholders do NOT vote on dividends and have no standing right to demand them.